 Overview

-With around 10 years’ experience in Legal Practice – across barristers’ chambers; solicitors’ firms and Local Government – Rabby is confident on his feet; experienced beyond his years of call and has already successfully appeared in the First Tier Tribunal (Property Chamber); County Court; Upper Tribunal (Lands Chamber) and High Court.
+With over 10 years’ experience in legal practice – across barristers’ chambers; solicitors’ firms and Local Government – Rabby is confident on his feet; experienced beyond his years of call and has already successfully appeared in the High Court; Upper Tribunal (Lands Chamber); County Court and First Tier Tribunal (Property Chamber).

 Property

-Before joining New Square Chambers, he completed his pupillage at a pre-eminent property-specialist set, where he completed a range of advisory/drafting work, including:
+Prior to joining New Square Chambers, Rabby completed his pupillage at a pre-eminent property‑specialist set, undertaking a wide range of advisory/drafting work, including:

 - Forfeiture and possession